Learning Robust Satellite Attitude Dynamics with Physics-Informed Normalising Flow: Introduction

 \subsection{Contribution}

 The key contributions of our paper are as follows. \begin{enumerate} \item We propose a novel approach for learning spacecraft attitude dynamics using a Real NVP neural network with a self-attention mechanism. \item We introduce a physics-informed training loss to boost the generalization and robustness properties of the learned dynamics model, optimizing the data-physics losses ratio using the Lagrangian dual approach. \item We systematically compare purely data-driven models with their physics-informed counterparts, highlighting the benefits of incorporating physical information into the training process.
-Showing improvements between 90.22\% and 27.08\% in terms of mean relative error when predicting 10 time steps in self-loop. \item We demonstrate the practical utility of the learned models by embedding them into an MPC framework and evaluating their performance and robustness-to-noise in closed-loop attitude control tasks, significantly limiting the spread of the trajectories when injecting Gaussian noise into the state observations.
-Moreover, we show that the trained models enable a successful MPC performance even when the spacecraft parameters are subject to estimation errors of up to 10\%. \end{enumerate}
+Showing improvements between 90.22\% and 27.08\% in terms of mean relative error when predicting 10 time steps in self-loop. \item We demonstrate the practical utility of the learned models by embedding them into an MPC framework and evaluating their performance and robustness-to-noise in closed-loop attitude control tasks, significantly limiting the spread of the trajectories when injecting Gaussian noise into the state observations. \item We show that the trained models enable improvements of the MPC performance with respect to traditional non-linear and linear dynamics, when the spacecraft is subject to parameters estimation and state observation errors of up to 20\% and 3\% respectively, and RWs friction. \end{enumerate}